 Aberdeenshire

 § This page gives an overview of the Aberdeenshire local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Aberdeenshire surrounds Aberdeen City and stretches along the North Sea coast and into the Grampian Mountains.
 It is known for its castles, whisky distilleries, and fishing ports, with agriculture, tourism, and energy services forming key parts of the economy.

-The administrative boundary of Aberdeenshire can be viewed on OpenStreetMap: District Boundary of Aberdeenshire.
+The administrative boundary of Aberdeenshire can also be viewed on OpenStreetMap: District Boundary of Aberdeenshire.

 Key Facts about Aberdeenshire